jeremyramin/terminal-plus/.github/PULL_REQUEST_TEMPLATE.md

 ### Pull request details
 <!--Tick the appropriate box by adding an x in between the [] to ID the PR type-->
--[] This PR is a bug fix
+- [ ] This PR is a bug fix
--[] This PR implements a new feature or introduces new behaivior.
+- [ ] This PR implements a new feature or introduces new behavior.

 ### Description of the change
 <!-- We must be able to understand the design of your change from this description.